joe01w/tech258_github/readme.md

 When you run git commit, you create a new commit containing the changes that were previously staged using git add.
 A commit in Git represents a snapshot of the repository at a particular point in time.

+`git commit -m "*your comment here*"`
+<br> This command is the commit command with the ability to add a comment to your changes, making documentation very easy.

 ### Showcase what `git log` and `git diff` do

 `git log`